 Folegandros – Best Greek Island for Hiking

+Folegandros is one of the best Greek islands for couples who are seeking solitude, incredible scenery and excellent hiking.
 Folegandros is one of the quietest Greek islands in the Cyclades.
 Less than 800 people make this island their home.
-Folegandros is the perfect island for couples who love to hike.
+Folegandros is the perfect Greek island for couples who love to hike.
 Its hilly terrain and some of its beautiful beaches are accessible only by hiking to them.

 If hiking isn’t your thing, during the high season there are plenty of tours that circumnavigate the island, stopping off at several beaches that are otherwise difficult to access.
 Karavostasis is the main harbour where tours and ferries depart from.
 Folegandros’ Hora is a beautiful main street, lined with bougainvillaea and traditional white houses with blue trimmings.